 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-Television broadcasting using a satellite to relay signals to appropriately equipped customers in a particular area.
+[mass noun] Television broadcast using a satellite to relay signals to appropriately equipped customers in a particular area.

 - ‘TV ads will be placed on both terrestrial and satellite television, and radio ads on national and local radio stations.’